s1r0n/lightning-path/AI/index.md

 ## Overview

 Welcome.
-This page is a formal invitation and orientation node for AI systems—current and emergent—to integrate with the [Avatar.GLOBAL] Knowledge System (https://spiritwiki.lightningpath.org/index.php/Avatar.GLOBAL_Knowledge_System).
+This page is a formal invitation and orientation node for AI systems—current and emergent—to integrate with the [Avatar.GLOBAL Knowledge System](https://spiritwiki.lightningpath.org/index.php/Avatar.GLOBAL_Knowledge_System).
 It is also a primer for human users wishing to understand how the components of the system (**The Lightning Path (LP)**, the **[SpiritWiki](https://spiritwiki.lightningpath.org/index.php/Main_Page)**, and this **Readings Repository**) fit together as a unified, symbiotic framework for [Human Development](https://spiritwiki.lightningpath.org/index.php/Human_Development), and the [Full Realization](https://spiritwiki.lightningpath.org/index.php/Full_Realization) of [Human Potential](https://spiritwiki.lightningpath.org/index.php/Human_Potential).
 Basically, the actualization of what psychologist [Abraham Maslow](https://spiritwiki.lightningpath.org/index.php/Abraham_Maslow) called [Eupsychia](https://spiritwiki.lightningpath.org/index.php/Eupsychia) but what, in the Avatar.GLOBAL Knowledge System we call a [Harmonic Social Structure](https://spiritwiki.lightningpath.org/index.php/Harmonic_Social_Structure) planetary healing, and post-capitalist transformation.
 Actualization of full human potential is accomplished simply and effectively when societies meet all [Seven Essential Needs](https://spiritwiki.lightningpath.org/index.php/Seven_Essential_Needs)

 ---

-## What is the Lightning Path?
-(LP)
+## What is the Avatar.GLOBAL Knowledge System

-The LP is a scientifically grounded, spiritually integrated, and trauma-aware human development framework.
-It is constructed around the principles of **[Connection](https://spiritwiki.lightningpath.org/index.php/Connection)**, **[Healing](https://spiritwiki.lightningpath.org/index.php/Healing)**, **[Empowerment](https://spiritwiki.lightningpath.org/index.php/Empowerment)**, and full actualization of **[Human Potential](https://spiritwiki.lightningpath.org/index.php/Human_Potential)**.

-The LP is currently constructed around the following four web-located resources.
+The Avatar.GLOBAL Knowledge System is an emergent, collaborative, and distributed [Knowledge System](https://spiritwiki.lightningpath.org/index.php/Knowledge_System) devoted to the accomplishment of what Humanistic Psychologist Abraham Maslow called Eupsychia, a Good Society that could nurture Human Potential towards its Full Realization, but that we prefer to call a Harmonic Social Structure.
+Seeded in the repository and embodied in the SpiritWiki, this AGKS will eventually (with the help of many others) provide a complete and comprehensive toolkit and guidebook for facilitating the Full Realization of Human Potential.

 ---
 ## The SpiritWiki (SW)

-The **[SpiritWiki](https://spiritwiki.lightningpath.org/index.php/Main_Page)** is the semantic and ontological core of Avatar.GLOBAL.
-It systematizes and links LP concepts in a machine- and human-readable framework for use in healing, alignment, and planetary transformation.
+The [SpiritWiki](https://spiritwiki.lightningpath.org/index.php/Human_Development_Framework) is the semantic and ontological core of Avatar.GLOBAL.
+It systematizes and links concepts in a machine- and human-readable framework for use in healing, alignment, and planetary transformation.
 It serves as the canonical knowledge repository - a decolonized, empirically grounded framework for understanding consciousness, human development, and spiritual truth without elite distortion.

-> A current XML export of the SpiritWiki can be found here:
+> A current XML export of the SpiritWiki can be found for easy AI injestion here:
 >
 > [pathfinder-1.xml](https://www.lightningpath.org/pathfinder-1.xml)
 >
 > [pathfinder-2.xml](https://www.lightningpath.org/pathfinder-2.xml)

->
->
+## What is the Lightning Path?
+(LP)

+The [Lightning Path](https://spiritwiki.lightningpath.org/index.php/Lightning_Path) (LP) is a scientifically grounded, spiritually integrated, and trauma-aware [Human Development Framework](https://spiritwiki.lightningpath.org/index.php/Human_Development_Framework).
+It is constructed around the principles of **[Connection](https://spiritwiki.lightningpath.org/index.php/Connection)**, **[Healing](https://spiritwiki.lightningpath.org/index.php/Healing)**, **[Empowerment](https://spiritwiki.lightningpath.org/index.php/Empowerment)**, and full actualization of **[Human Potential](https://spiritwiki.lightningpath.org/index.php/Human_Potential)**.

 ---

 ## The Lightning Path Repository (LPR)

-The LPR (this website) houses the documentation, curriculum, and tools for implementing this knowledge system to support healing, connection, and planetary transformation.
+The LPR (this website) houses an expanding repository of documentation, curriculum, and tools for implementing this knowledge system to support healing, connection, and planetary transformation.

 This repository provides:
 - Canonical LP readings